 Coach Taure Shimp said, “These students worked hard to get where they are; it’s incredibly rewarding to work with individuals who are so dedicated to their craft and so motivated to see progress.”

-On October 20-22, MJC Speech and Debate will travel to Reno, Nevada for another round of competition.
-For more information about the team including travel schedule and results, visit www.MJCForensics.org.
+On November 2-4, the MJC Speech and Debate team travels to Stockton for another round of competition.
+For more information about the team including travel schedule and results, visit the website www.MJCForensics.org.

 The Modesto Junior College Speech and Debate team travelled to Reno, NV on October 19-21, 2018 where they scooped up First Place Overall Sweepstakes at their third tournament…

 Network-wide options by YD - Freelance Wordpress Developer